Find Trade Colleges

 20% Freshmen Loans

-Approximately 20% of the students who attend this school take out loans.
-The average amount of student loans is $6,192 a year.
+20% of Bellevue University students take out loans to afford college costs.
+The typical student loan amount is $6,192 a year.
 The school reports a student loan default rate of 0.9% which is much lower than the average rate of 10.8%!

 A typical bachelor’s-degree holder from this school earns an average of $52,212 during the early-career years.